EASY TO MAKE MUSHY PEAS RECIPE WITH SPLIT PEAS

 Marrowfat Peas Versus Split Peas

-This easy mushy peas recipe with green split peas has a little bit more texture than the pub version I tried.
+This easy mushy peas recipe with green split peas has more texture than the pub version I tried.
 I like mine a little more chunky.
-Again too much green slime and I won’t eat it.
+If there is too much green slime, I won’t eat it.

 An image of a burlap bag of

-Add in some salt and Irish butter and you have a tasty side dish that can be eaten by itself with some fish and chips, rice, or filet mignon on top.
+Add salt and Irish butter, and you have a tasty side dish that can be eaten by itself with fish and chips, rice, or filet mignon on top.

 Traditional British mushy peas use dried marrowfat peas.

 I am using split peas for this recipe by Palouse Brand.
-It’s non-GMO, comes in an old fashioned 5lb burlap sack, which can be repurposed (if you’re good with a sewing machine or sewing by hand), as a storage bag by adding a zipper on top.
+They’re non-GMO and come in an old-fashioned 5lb burlap sack, which can be repurposed (if you’re good with a sewing machine or sewing by hand) as a storage bag by adding a zipper on top.

 Split Peas Are Good For You

-Split peas are an excellent source of protein, fiber, iron, and low in fat.
+Split peas are an excellent source of protein, fiber, and iron and are low in fat.
 I wrote a post about healthy ways to manage iron-deficiency anemia.

 It is a condition I have faced challenges in trying to manage, as I eat mostly a plant-based diet and minimal amounts of meat.

-This cheap and easy vegetable side dish for one (if you choose not to share) not only tastes good, but the nutritional benefits of eating a side of green split peas will also improve your health at the same time.
+This cheap and easy vegetable side dish for one (if you choose not to share) not only tastes good, but the nutritional benefits of eating a side of green split peas will also improve your health.

 mason jar of mushy peas on a table